ibm-cloud-docs/EventStreams/enabling_mirroring.md

 You must configure a service-to-service binding between both instances to allow both instances to communicate.
 To configure, complete the following steps:

-When creating a service-to-service binding, IAM uses the terminology 'source' and 'target' in the opposite way to that of {{site.data.keyword.messagehub}}.
-In that the IAM Source account contains the {{site.data.keyword.messagehub}} mirroring target instance, and vice-versa.
+When you create a service-to-service binding, IAM uses the terminology 'source' and 'target' in the opposite way to that of {{site.data.keyword.messagehub}}.
+In that the IAM source account contains the {{site.data.keyword.messagehub}} mirroring target instance, and vice-versa.
 {: note}

 1. Select the IBM Cloud account containing the {{site.data.keyword.messagehub}} mirroring source service instance.
 2. Navigate to the **Authorizations** panel in IAM and click **Create**.
 3. For the **Source** section:
-    - If you are mirroring to a target instance in a different account, select "another account" under the Source heading, then pick the account containing the mirroring target instance.
+    - If you are mirroring to a target instance in a different account, select "another account" under the source heading, then pick the account containing the mirroring target instance.
 If you a mirroring between service instances in the same account, you can leave the default of "this account" selected.
     - Select the mirroring target {{site.data.keyword.messagehub}} instance as the IAM source service instance.
 4. For the **Target** selection, select the mirroring source {{site.data.keyword.messagehub}} instance as the IAM target service instance.
 5. Assign the **Reader** role and click **Authorize**.